MilesYang03/Dynamic-Memory/README.md

 As a side benefit, the lab will you get better at system programming in the C language, and manipulating data structures "underneath" the type system.
 We strongly encourage you to start early and familiarize yourself with C and its pitfalls and with the C/Unix development environment.
 You will need to know some basic Unix command line tools: man, cd, ls, cat, more/less, pwd, cp, mv, rm, diff, make, and an editor/IDE of some kind.
 Also, debugging will go much more easily if you use a debugger such as gdb, at least a little.

-# Dynamic memory allocation
+# Dynamic Memory Allocation

 At any given time, the heap consists of a sequence of blocks.
 Each heap block is a contiguous sequence of bytes.
 Every byte in the heap is part of exactly one heap block.
 Each block is either allocated or free.

 Heap blocks are variably sized.
 The borders between the blocks shift as blocks are allocated (with dmalloc) and freed (with dfree).
 In particular, the heap manager splits and coalesces heap blocks to satisfy the mix of arriving heap requests.
 The heap manager must be careful to track the borders and the status of each block.
 The following subsections discuss the implementation in more detail.

-## Block metadata: headers
+## Block Metadata: Headers

 The heap manager places a header at the start of each block of the heap space.
 A block's header represents some information about the block, including the block's size.
 In general "metadata" is data about data: the header describes the block, but it is not user data.
 The rest of the block is available for use by the user program.
 The user program does not see the metadata headers, which are only for the internal use of the heap manager.